hcwong/cs3223/README.md

     ...
 }
 ```
+Of course, do recompile the file every time you make the change.
+We apologise for the inconvenience caused.

 ## Intermediate files
 Any query that requires a sort operation will generate many `.tblo` files in testcases.